shariqfarhan/Explore/Assignment_13/README.md

 Dice Loss: The Dice coefficient is a similarity metric commonly used in image segmentation tasks.
 This loss function combines the BCE loss and the Dice coefficient to optimize both the pixel-level accuracy and the overall similarity of the segmentation.

-Getting Started
-To build and train the UNet model from scratch, follow these steps:

 Results
 After training the UNet model using different architectures and loss functions, we achieved the following results: